OrdnanceSurvey/OS-Open-Rivers-stylesheets/Geopackage stylesheets (pre April 2023)/QGIS stylesheets (QML)/README.md

 These are **QML** files for OS Open Rivers in **Geopackage** format for use in **QGIS**.

-*They have been designed to work with the data as it is supplied.*
+*They have been designed to work with the data as it is supplied and are designed tgo work with geopackage data downloaded from the OS DataHub **prior to April 2023***

 ## Quick start guide